interledger/interledger-rs/docs/api.md

 }
 ```

-### GET /spsp/:id
+### GET /accounts/:username/spsp

 No authentication required.

-This is the SPSP receiver endpoing that others will use to pay accounts on this node.
+This is the SPSP receiver endpoint that others will use to pay accounts on this node.

 See the [Simple Payment Setup Protocol (SPSP) RFC](https://interledger.org/rfcs/0009-simple-payment-setup-protocol/) for more details about how this protocol works.